dguest/atlas-dl/_episodes/01-basic-repo.md

 > chosen this name to make it clear that this should be _your_ example with
 > _your_ unique name.
 Later on we'll be looking at other peoples code so we
 > need everyone to have a unique repository name.
 >
+> This may seem like a silly point, but it will be important later
+> when you start to "fork" the repository of a friend.
+This will try
+> to make a copy, with the same name, in your Gitlab space and so if there
+> are two repositories copied here with the same name, mayhem will ensue.
+>
+> You should try it to see for yourself what happens! **Bonus points for anyone who does and shows others.**
+>
 {: .callout}